 The First Railroad Map Published In California--4 Years Before The First Operating Railroad In California

-Fine example of this important and now virtually unobtainable early California Railroad Map, published in 1851 and printed in San Francisco by Britton & Rey and included in an early 23 page report of the Pacific and Atlantic Rail Road.
+Fine example of this important and now virtually unobtainable early California Railroad Map illustrating the proposed route between San Jose and San Francisco, published in 1851 and printed in San Francisco by Britton & Rey and included in an early 23 page report of the Pacific and Atlantic Rail Road.

 Discussions of a railroad from San Francisco to San Jose were under serious discussion as early as 1851, with William J. Lewis serving as Civil Engineer.
 As noted in the History of Santa Clara County: